filswan/swan/client/README.md

 **--csv (Required):**  file path to the metadata CSV file, mandatory fields: source_file_size, car_file_url, data_cid, piece_cid
 **--miner (Required):** target miner id for storage, e.g  f01276

-A csv with name swan-task-<uuid>-deals.csv is generated under the output directory, it contains the deal cid and miner id for miner process in Swan, you could re-upload this file to swan platform while assign bid to miner or do a private deal.
+A csv with name swan-task-uuid-deals.csv is generated under the output directory, it contains the deal cid and miner id for miner process in Swan, you could re-upload this file to swan platform while assign bid to miner or do a private deal.